 Eat local, organic and sustainable

-Whenever possible, I try to eat what is available around me and in season.
+Whenever possible, I try to eat what is grown locally, in season and is sustainable.
 This helps support my local community, encourages good farming and husbandry (raising animals) and environmental habits including use of resources for shipping.
 This also aids your body like only live, nutrient dense food can.
 Do I eat out of season?
 Yes, sometimes.
 Do I eat imported?
 Yes, sometimes.
 But these are the exceptions rather than the rule in my book.
 For example – I live in Idaho.
 We have no ocean nearby, to bring in fresh seafood means a lot of resources are used.
 I take this as a personal conscious choice to consciously limit my intake of items that have to be rushed here.
 Seaweed takes few resources to process, it dries easily and stores well for a long time so it can take its time getting into my cabinet.
 Eating in the seasons also means you take in the foods that will energetically help you adapt to your body’s needs during each season – something western nutrition rarely recognizes.
 Learn more about the nature of the seasons Spring, Summer, Late Summer/Doyo, Fall & Winter.

 Breakfast like a king, lunch like a prince, dinner like a pauper